danrue/ansible-role-java/README.md

 This role will install different flavors of Java as specifies in the role variables.
 Currently the only supported repository to download artifacts from is a specified S3 bucket.

+*note*: change tests/test.yml to point to real bucket and s3 base path before running tests!

 Requirements
 ------------

-This role utilizes the S3 module, and requires boto.
+This role utilizes a local S3_file  module, and requires boto.
 By default, this role will install the required package if it is missing.
 You can then either use the required ENV variables, or set s3_key and s3_secret.

 Role Variables
 --------------